FreeClimbAPI/csharp-sdk/docs/DefaultApi.md

 <a id="createaconference"></a>
 # **CreateAConference**
-> ConferenceResult CreateAConference (string accountId, CreateConferenceRequest? createConferenceRequest = null)
+> ConferenceResult CreateAConference (CreateConferenceRequest? createConferenceRequest = null)

 Create a Conference